 There is so much good food to be had in Seoul.
 From Korean delicacies like ganjang gejang, galbi, and gomtang to popular street food staples like tteokbokki and gyeranppang, Seoul will have you counting down the minutes to your next meal.
-If you’re wondering what to eat in this food lover’s Shangri-La, then check out our post on 45 delicious things to eat in Seoul.
+If you’re wondering what to eat in this food lover’s Shangri-La, then check out our article on the best dishes to eat in Korea.

 WHERE TO EAT IN SEOUL